wyhaines/docs-test/docs/learn/subnets/integration-flow.md

 ## Registration

-Upon connecting to TCE nodes, a subnet registers itself with the TCE.
-The subnet registration consists in the submission of a [registration certificate](/learn/uci/subnet-registration), a certificate that includes the initial state of the subnet—relatively to its lifetime in the TCE—and its long-lived public key (for certificate [authentication](/learn/uci/authentication)).
-The initial state is stored by TCE nodes to validate subsequent state transitions, while both TCE nodes and subnets save the long-lived public key to authenticate future certificates.
+Upon connecting to TCE nodes, a subnet registers itself with the [Topos subnet](/learn/subnets/topos-subnet).
+The subnet registration consists in the submission of a dedicated transaction that includes the long-lived public key (for certificate [authentication](/learn/uci/authentication)).
+Subnets save the long-lived public key to authenticate future certificates.

 ## Interactions with other subnets